onehilltech/selfsigned/README.md

 ## Getting Started

-Manually define the list of hostnames/IP addresses that are using self-signed certificates and trust.
+Manually define the list of hostnames/IP addresses that are using self-signed certificates.
 It is easiest to define the list as a resource:

 ```xml
 <resources>